sameer97/usa_flights/docs/source/project_overview.rst

 .. note::

-   This project was done as part of self learning.
+   This project was done as part of self learning and its still under progress.

 The aim of the project is to provide a graphical summary of important features of the data set and answer some fascinating questions like: